ambanum/disinfo.quaidorsay.fr/_pages/en/cgus.md

 ## API
 {: #api }

-An API endpoint to find specific terms in the CGU dataset is available.
+An API endpoint to find specific terms in the CGUs dataset is available.

 [Access the API](https://disinfo.quaidorsay.fr/api/cgus/){: .button .button-secondary }